Veronica is interested in researching child and family law and the relationship between EU law and human rights law.

 - Legal Practice Course (LPC) BPP University Law School (2016)

-I was awarded an LLB at King’s College London and I continued my postgraduate education at University College London (UCL).
-I have completed an LLM degree in 2015 with distinction.
-My dissertation title was “In the Name of Rights: A case Against the Margin of Appreciation” arguing against the excessive reliance on the margin of appreciation by the European Court of Human Rights, especially in controversial cases.
-My family law dissertation “Babies on the Market: Some Ethical Concerns and a Call for a Better Regulatory Approach” submitted in partial fulfilment of an LLM degree at UCL has also been awarded a distinction.
-Additionally, I completed the legal practice course (LPC) in September 2016.
+Veronica was awarded an LLB at King’s College London and continued her postgraduate education at University College London (UCL).
+She completed an LLM degree in 2015 with distinction.
+Her dissertation title was “In the Name of Rights: A case Against the Margin of Appreciation” arguing against the excessive reliance on the margin of appreciation by the European Court of Human Rights, especially in controversial cases.
+Veronica's family law dissertation “Babies on the Market: Some Ethical Concerns and a Call for a Better Regulatory Approach” submitted in partial fulfilment of an LLM degree at UCL has also been awarded a distinction.
+Additionally, she completed the legal practice course (LPC) in September 2016.

-Broadly my research interests lie within child and family law and the relationship between EU law and human rights law.
-In my thesis I intend to carry out a comparative analysis of legal regulations of surrogacy arrangements between Russian and the UK legal systems.
-My research supervisors are Dr Carmen Draghici and Prof. Andrew Choo.
+Veronica's research interests lie within child and family law and the relationship between EU law and human rights law.
+In her thesis she intends to carry out a comparative analysis of legal regulations of surrogacy arrangements between Russian and the UK legal systems.
+Her research supervisors are Dr Carmen Draghici and Prof. Andrew Choo.

 - The EU Accession to the ECHR: Is it needed?
 King’s College London European Union Law Blog, November 2014